evalexp/Java-Tool-Quick-Develop-Framework/README.md

 ## How to develop a plugin

 ### Dependence
-In this repo, download the `Framework-$VERSION.zip`, and extra it into your src folder.
+In this repo, download the `JTQDF-SDK-$VERSION-src.zip`, and extra it into your src folder.

 ### Manifest